Does the choice of an inventory costing method impact a company’s balance sheet?

 When using the FIFO inventory costing method, the most recent costs are assigned to the cost of goods sold.
 If the perpetual inventory system is used, the account entitled Merchandise Inventory is debited for purchases of merchandise.

-See also What is adjusted gross sale?
+See also What is the largest shipping box?

 What financial statements does the inventory Choice impact?